Place the ham in a roasting pan. Peel the onion and cut into wedges, then add to the pan with the peppercorns and bouquet garni.

 Add water until it comes halfway up the side of the pan.
 Cover the ham with foil (making a tent to allow steam to circulate).
-Bake for 1½ hours or until pink and cooked through, then remove from the oven and cool for 30 minutes, remaining covered.
+Bake for 1½ hours or until pink and cooked through, then remove from the oven and cool for 30 minutes, leaving it covered.

 While it’s still warm, you will need to carefully remove the skin, keeping the fat attached to the ham.
 With a sharp knife, score the ham by making diagonal cuts across the leg.

-Rub the jerk seasoning all over the ham and scored fat, cover in plastic wrap and pop in the fridge overnight, preferably 24 hours.
+Rub the jerk seasoning all over the ham and scored fat, cover in clingfilm and pop in the fridge overnight, preferably 24 hours.

 Combine the glaze ingredients in a bowl.
 Remove the ham from the fridge, scrape off the excess seasoning and bake for 1 hour.